Join Our One Million Steps Challenge Today!

 One Million Steps 100 Days, 500 Miles

 Walking is great for our physical and mental health.
-But we tell ourselves we can’t find the time, we’re tired, we’ll start tomorrow.
-Take up the challenge and walk, jog, run or even dance your way to 10,000 steps a day for 100 days.
-Those one million steps add up to an awesome 500 miles!
-In doing so, you’ll be helping us move even closer to a ‘Zero Suicide Society‘ and reducing the 6000+ people who die by suicide each year in the UK.
+But often we tell ourselves we can’t find the time, we’re tired, we’ll start tomorrow.
+Our steppers took up the challenge to walk, jog, run or even dance their way to 10,000 steps a day for 100 days.
+Those one million steps add up to an incredible 500 miles and are helping us move even closer to a ‘Zero Suicide Society‘ and reducing the 6000+ people who die by suicide each year in the UK.

-Thank you for choosing to support The Jordan Legacy and if you are not familiar with our ‘Why’ and Jordan’s Story, please take a few moments, click here and read about why Jordan left such a gap in so many lives.
+The reason why people made such an effort to support The Jordan Legacy is because of Jordan – our ‘Why’.
+If you’re not familiar with his story, please take a few moments, click here and read about why Jordan left such a gap in so many lives.

 Famous Yorkshire Brand Bettys and Taylors of Harrogate